Offer Remote Customer Assistance

 8x8 Co-browsing is available by subscription only.
 It allows customer support agents to assist customers remotely via a shared browser.
 With Co-browsing,

 you can empower a website or any browser-based application, and offer live, hands-on assistance to customers.
-Agents play a secondary role in establishing a remote session.
 A

 customer in need of assistance must initiate the remote session, generate a unique session ID, and communicate it to an